 How much do they cost?

-Fees for both solicitors and conveyancers vary.
-According to the Homeowners Alliance, they can cost between £500 and £1,500 for the legal fees alone.
+Fees for solicitors and conveyancers vary.
+According to the Homeowners' Alliance, they can cost between £500 and £1,500 for the legal fees alone.

-On top of this you will have to pay for:
+On top of this you'll have to pay for:

 - Bank or telegraphic transfer (CHAPS) – unless you're remortgaging with the same lender, your funds are transferred to your bank (£20-£30).

-- Searches: To check whether there are any local plans or problems. (£250)
+- Searches – to check whether there are any local plans for development or problems (£250).

-Like with estate agents, you can now go online for conveyancing services.
-They market themselves as cheaper than their high street counterparts, but you most likely won't have a singular point of contact as many run a call centre type service.
+As with estate agents, you can now look online for conveyancing services.
+They market themselves as cheaper than their high street counterparts, but most likely you won't have a single point of contact as many run a call centre-type service.

-See our house buying guide on finding cheap conveyancers.
+See our House Buying guide for more on finding cheap conveyancers.

-There's more to selling your house than valuations and estate agents.
-Regardless of whether you sell with an agent or privately, you must have either a solicitor or licensed conveyancer REP and an Energy Performance Certificate (EPC).
+There's more to selling your home than valuations and estate agents.
+Regardless of whether you sell with an agent or privately, you must have a solicitor or licensed conveyancer and an EPC.
 You may also need removal services once it's time to vacate the property.